-The following preset reports are currently not supported by QuickBooks Mac Plus.
+The following preset reports are currently not supported by QuickBooks Mac Plus 2022.
 You can, however, create many of these reports using the customization, filtering, and memorization features provided.

-- Open Purchase Orders by Job - Pending Builds - Income Tax Preparation - Fixed Asset Listing - Voided/Deleted Transactions (available in Premier versions of QuickBooks for Windows) - Voided/Deleted Transactions History (available in Premier versions of QuickBooks for Windows) - Closing Date Exception (available only in Premier versions of QuickBooks for Windows) - Open Sales Orders by Customers (available in Premier versions of QuickBooks for Windows) - Open Sales Orders by Item (available in Premier versions of QuickBooks for Windows) - Adjusted Trial Balance (available in Premier versions of QuickBooks for Windows) - Forecast Overview (available in Premier versions of QuickBooks for Windows) - Forecast vs. Actual (available in Premier versions of QuickBooks for Windows) - All payroll and workers comp reports
+- Profit & Loss Unclassified - Open Purchase Orders by Job - Pending Builds - Income Tax Preparation - Profit & Loss Budget Performance - Fixed Asset Listing - Voided/Deleted Transactions (available in Premier versions of QuickBooks for Windows) - Voided/Deleted Transactions History (available in Premier versions of QuickBooks for Windows) - Closing Date Exception (available only in Premier versions of QuickBooks for Windows) - Open Sales Orders by Customers (available in Premier versions of QuickBooks for Windows) - Open Sales Orders by Item (available in Premier versions of QuickBooks for Windows) - Adjusted Trial Balance (available in Premier versions of QuickBooks for Windows) - Adjusting Journal Entries (available in Premier versions of QuickBooks for Windows) - Forecast Overview (available in Premier versions of QuickBooks for Windows) - Forecast vs. Actual (available in Premier versions of QuickBooks for Windows)

+• All payroll and workers comp reports